turbot/steampipe-plugin-env0/docs/tables/env0_project.md

   is_archived is false
 ```

-### List all projects where continuous deployment default is set to false
+### List all projects where continuous deployment default is disabled

 ```sql
 select